metaDMG-dev/metaDMG-cpp/README.md

 ```

 # Taxonomic resource files
-metaDamage2.0 can preform a damage estimation on internal nodes within a taxonomy (e.g. species, genus and family level).
+metaDamage2.0 can perform damage estimations on internal nodes within a taxonomy (e.g. species, genus and family level).
 In order to traverse up a taxonomic tree the program needs three files in NCBI taxonomy format.
 These can either be a custom taxonomy or simply rely on the NCBI taxonomy.
 ```
 # Downloading resource files for program from NCBI
 mkdir ncbi_tax_dmp;